JUST OUT! Mohanlal Speaks Up About Odiyan 'Manikyan'!

-Mohanlal is in the preparations to take the audiences for yet another scintillating ride with his upcoming film Odiyan, which also is the directorial debut of popular ad film-maker VA Shrikumar Menon.
+Mohanlal is preparing to take the audiences for yet another scintillating ride with his upcoming film Odiyan, which also is the directorial debut of popular ad film-maker VA Shrikumar Menon.

 The filming of Mohanlal's Odiyan has already commenced and it seems like this big budget venture will be a film worth waiting for.
 The first schedule commenced in Varanasi and Mohanlal had joined the sets of the film.